The Wilmslow Symphony Orchestra was set up shortly after the Second World War, in 1947.

 The first public airings for the orchestra were 'open rehearsals' in the Old Parish Hall in Water Lane.
-The first full concert was given on Sunday March 30th 1947 in the Rex Theatre and included works by Elgar, Vaughan Williams, Beethoven, Mendelssohn, Brahms, Delius and Bizet.
+The first condctor was Clarice Donninton and the first full concert was given on Sunday March 30th 1947 in the Rex Theatre and included works by Elgar, Vaughan Williams, Beethoven, Mendelssohn, Brahms, Delius and Bizet.

 The orchestra performed regularly, usually twice a year, at the Rex or in the Parish Hall.
-Clarice was the conductor until 1955, followed by Michael Brierley of the RNCM till 1962.
-Distinguished soloists included Heddle Nash, Florence Hooton, Iris Loveridge, Raymond Cohen, Evelyn Rothwell and John Ogden.
+Distinguished soloists have included Heddle Nash, Raymond Cohen, Evelyn Rothwell, Daphne Oxenford, Martin Roscoe, Jack Brymer and John Ogden.

 During this time Mozart was the composer most often performed, followed by Beethoven, Brahms and Dvorak.
 Programmes also included works by Mahler, at a time when his works were much neglected.

 Maurice's final concert was a performance of Carmina Burana which also featured Stockport Choral Society, St George's Singers and the Urmston Grammar boys choir, the orchestra having been trained for this concert by Peter Stallworthy.
-Peter then continued as permanent conductor until 1975, followed by Timothy Reynish and Nick Smith.
+Peter then continued as permanent conductor until 1975.

-In 1982 Martin Hardy took over as conductor.
-Martin was to conduct the orchestra for almost 18 years.
+In 1982 Martin Hardy took over as conductor and was to conduct the orchestra for almost 18 years.
 His first concert, in March 1982, was a performance of Mahler's Resurrection Symphony with the amalgamated forces of several local choral societies.

-Later that year Anne Welton, the orchestra's leader for many years, stepped down in favour of Harvey Marsden.
-The following year, in April 1983, the orchestra adopted a new concert venue - the new Wilmslow Leisure Centre.
+In April 1983 the orchestra adopted a new concert venue - the new Wilmslow Leisure Centre.
 The Evans Theatre, despite its acoustic drawbacks, has remained the main performance venue ever since.

 To celebrate its 40th season the orchestra joined forces with Chester Symphony Orchestra and many local choirs to perform the mammoth Grande Messe des Morts by Berlioz in Chester Cathedral in May 1987.

-In the last few years the orchestra has adopted a policy of using guest conductors and these have included Mark Robinson, Peter Stallworthy, Kenneth Woods, Juan Ortuno, Mark Heron and Tom Newall.
+In the last few years the orchestra has adopted a policy of using guest conductors and these have included Peter Stallworthy, Kenneth Woods, Juan Ortuno, Mark Heron, Robert Chasey and Tom Newall.